LoganKemper/CustomScrollRect/README.md

 - Forces the MovementType to "Elastic" on iOS and Android, and "Clamped" otherwise.
 - Disabling dragging input, scroll wheel input, both, or neither.

-Feel free to use or share however you like.
+Feel free to use or share however you would like.

 Watch the full tutorial here: https://www.youtube.com/@LoganDKemper